flycheck/flycheck/README.rst

 Installation
 ============

-Flycheck needs Emacs 24, and works best on Unix systems (i.e. Linux or OS X).
+Flycheck needs GNU Emacs 24, and works best on Unix systems (i.e. Linux or OS X).
+Windows or other flavors of Emacs are **not** supported.

-**Note:** For almost all supported languages, Flycheck also needs additional **external** programs.
+For almost all supported languages, Flycheck also needs additional **external** programs.
 See `Supported Languages`_ for a list of supported languages and the corresponding checker programs, and use `C-c ! ?` to get help about specific checkers inside Emacs.